swiftlang/swift-evolution/proposals/NNNN-tilde-sendable.md

 extension Container: Sendable where T: Sendable {} // Ok!
 ```

-It is still helpful to allow conditional `Sendable` conformances on `~Sendable` types when an API author would like to express that the type is only `Sendable` conditionally when `Sendable` conformance could otherwise be inferred e.g. by checking type's storage or isolation. `~Sendable` is not required in other cases even for auditing purposes (with `ExplicitSendable`, please see below) because the type would be non-Sendable unless explicitly stated otherwise on a primary declaration or in a conditional `Sendable` conformance extension.
+It is still helpful to allow conditional `Sendable` conformances on `~Sendable` types when an API author would like to express that the type is only `Sendable` conditionally when `Sendable` conformance could otherwise be inferred unconditionally — for example, based on the type's storage or isolation.
+But `~Sendable` is not required, even for auditing purposes with `ExplicitSendable` (see below), when the type is already conditionally `Sendable`.

-The Swift compiler provides a way to audit Sendability of public types.
+The Swift compiler provides a way to audit sendability of public types.
 The current way to do this is by enabling the `-require-explicit-sendable` flag to produce a warning for every public type without explicit `Sendable` conformance (or an unavailable extension).
 This flag now supports `~Sendable` and has been turned into a diagnostic group that is disabled by default - `ExplicitSendable`, and can be enabled by `-Wwarning ExplicitSendable`.

 ## Source Compatibility